 The grammar test will be held in the Ag Research Building (AGRS) room 136, Wednesdays at 4:00 pm and by appointment.
-To scheudle a time to take the grammar test or if you have any question please contact Jana at (435) 797-3292 or email@example.com.
+To schedule a time to take the grammar test or if you have any question please contact Jana at (435) 797-3292 or firstname.lastname@example.org.

 In 1988, an American minister, author and part-time Utah resident name Robert Fulghum wrote a book called "All I Really Need To Know I Learned in Kindergarten."
 In the book, Fulghum argues that the world would be a better place if everyone simply adhered to the same basic rules most people learn as children.